mrpotatoes/cheatsheets/docs/categories-next-steps.md

 ## Development
 ### Concerns
 My current biggest concern is how to maintain the breadcrumbs (parent tree) in the `addCollection` function.
 That needs to be maintained for all.

+I think the best option will be to make it a data file: `./config/11ty/data/categories.(json|yaml)`.
+I can use the `eleventyConfig.on('eleventy.after', event.after)` to save the categories that I generated in the `eleventyConfig.addCollection('categories')` function (both cat list & breadcrumbs).
+This proposal would allow me to leverage `11ty` to it's fullest.

 ### UI Output
 ![example use](./example.gif)